 Please tell us the date you intend to return to the United Kingdom.

 Medical Conditions Help

-Significant medical history would include ever being diagnosed or treated for; any heart or circulatory condition, any type of cancer, a stroke, high blood pressure and any type of diabetes.
+Significant medical history would include ever being diagnosed or treated for; any heart or circulatory condition, any type of cancer, any breathing condition, a stroke, high blood pressure and any type of diabetes.

 If you choose 'NO' then your policy will be issued on the basis that either you have no medical conditions to declare or, if you have any medical conditions (including history of the above), you understand the policy will not provide cover in the event of any claim that arises out of, or is caused by those conditions or complications of those conditions.

 Email Address Help